auctus-team/pycapacity/README.md

 - Iterative convex hull method
 - Vertex enumeration auctus

-All of the methods are implemented in the module `pycapacity.polyalgos` and can be used as standalone functions.
-See in [docs for more info](https://gitlab.inria.fr/auctus-team/people/antunskuric/pycapacity/-/blob/master/docs/polyalgos.md).
+All of the methods are implemented in the module `pycapacity.algorithms` and can be used as standalone functions.
+See in [docs for more info](https://gitlab.inria.fr/auctus-team/people/antunskuric/pycapacity/-/blob/master/docs/algorithms.md).

 ### Hyper-plane shifting method
 [**Characterization of Parallel Manipulator Available Wrench Set Facets**](http://www.lirmm.fr/krut/pdf/2010_gouttefarde_ark-0602650368/2010_gouttefarde_ark.pdf)<br>